cyber5kalki/Kurukshetra-Main/README.md

 - Progress indicators and status updates for encryption/decryption processes

 ## Requirements
-- Python 3.6 or higher
 - Cryptography
 - PyCryptodome
 - CustomTkinter
-- Pylance (optional for development)

 ## Installation
 1. Clone the repository: